Meg: Hey Todd, Did you have any pets when you were a kid?

 Todd: We did have chickens and lots of chickens.
 And the chickens maybe were the least friendly animals.
 So chickens don't like people.

 Todd: And the chickens – you have to go get the eggs.
-So working with chickens was not easy, and I never liked the chickens that much.
+So working with chickens was not easy, and I never really liked the chickens that much.
 Plus, the chickens you eat more often, so it's a little different.

 Meg: Right, yeah.